tpm2-software/tpm2-tools/man/common/alg.md

 arguments.

 #### Hash Optional Scheme Specifiers
-These scheme specifiers are followed immediately by a valid hash algorithm, For example: `oaepsha256`.
+These scheme specifiers are followed by a dash and a valid hash algorithm, For example: `oaep-sha256`.

   * oaep
   * ecdh